 SARA REYES | San Jose | Catholic Charities of Santa Clara County, Director of the Children, Youth and Families Division

-Joined the CalSAC Board of Directors in 2014, currently serving as the Treasurer and on the Internal Committee
+Joined the CalSAC Board of Directors in 2014, currently serving as VP and on the Internal Committee, formerly served as Treasurer

 Sara Reyes is the Director of the Children, Youth, and Family Development Division at Catholic Charities of Santa Clara County (CCSCC).
 Ms. Reyes has been with CCSCC for 11 years and manages over 25 contracts with the Division budget exceeding 4 million dollars.
 Ms. Reyes holds a Bachelors Degree in Liberal Arts from The National Hispanic University and a Masters in Public Administration from San Jose State University.
 Some of her active memberships include the Franklin-McKinley Children's Initiative Governance Board, and Los Padrinos Board for the Washington United Youth Center.
 Ms. Reyes volunteers at St. John Vianney School, Alum Rock Little League, and the Police Athletic League’s Berryessa Cougars Football.